bhk1019/bootcampfaq/nomster-faq.md

 This change to your place model will ensure that whenever you delete a place, its comments will also be deleted and won't show up to cause problems in your app.

-# Adding a Google Map

-## Lesson 29: Setting Up the Maps Integration

-#### Question:
-> My app will only save the latitude and longitude of some addresses and not others.
-When I investigate in the rails console, I get a "Google API Error: Over Query Limit" message.

-#### Answer:
-Sometimes, if the address saves as `longitude: nil` and `latitude: nil`, it could be because the Geocoder gem could not successfully locate the coordinates of the given address.
-First double check that your address is correct.

-If the problem persists, this error could be related to your Google API Keys.
-For some users, it will be necessary to enable billing on your Google API accounts in order to increase your query limit.

-Follow these steps to see what your query limit is:
-1) Go to console.cloud.google.com.
-2) Click on the APIs & Services dashboard on the left side navigation bar.
-3) Click on the Geocoding API under the API section.
-4) Click on the Quotas tab between Metrics and Credentials.
-5) Scroll down to the Requests subsection.
-Look for "Requests Per Day".
-If you cannot change this value above "1", then you may currently only be limited to one geocoding request per day and your Google API Account does not have billing enabled.

-In order to enable billing on your Google API Account, follow the steps on this page: https://developers.google.com/maps/documentation/geocoding/usage-and-billing .
-Then, update the Requests Per Day field as described in the steps above to increase your quota.
-Keep in mind that your account will be billed after 1000 total requests, so set your Requests Per Day to something reasonable to prevent unwanted charges.